Space Racers: Production and development

 The series concept was developed by Richard Schweiger, who wanted to create a show based around animated vehicles that travel through space.
 In 2009, Schweiger and Julian Cohen developed the idea into a feature-film script, which won a screenwriting award.
-On January 2010, Schweiger formed the company that would produce Space Racers, and instead of pursuing a film, decided to turn the concept into a television series.
+In January 2010, Schweiger formed the company that would produce Space Racers, and instead of pursuing a film, decided to turn the concept into a television series.
 The idea developed into fifty individual 11 minute episodes for broadcast.

 Collaborations

 The Space Racers TV series was produced in collaboration with NASA experts, with input from NASA experts on science-based facts incorporated into the episodes.
 The show also features NASA scientists and astronauts in live action interstitials.
 The Space Racers creators have also developed a website where viewers can find a preschool science curriculum on space science, which was developed in collaboration with Thirteen Productions (WNET) and SiiTE.
 SpaceRacers.com has a section for family-based education as well for educators and parents.
 Special screenings of episodes have been held at both the Kennedy Space Center and the Wallops NASA Visitor Center, in collaboration with Maryland Public Television.
 In July 2014, the Virginia Air and Space Center opened a Space Racers-themed exhibit.